No. 7 Michigan back on track after 87-63 rout of Maryland

 Livers led Michigan with 20 points and Franz Wagner contributed 15.
 Smith had 11.

+“Playing our game and not letting anybody take us out of it,” Smith said.
+“Coach preached that, and we watched film, and we learned from our mistakes.”

-The Wolverines were coming off their first loss of the season, Saturday at Minnesota.
+The Wolverines were coming off a loss Saturday at Minnesota.
 Eli Brooks missed that game with a foot injury.
 He returned Tuesday and scored seven points.

 Maryland (8-7, 2-6) was led by Donta Scott’s 13 points, but the Terrapins couldn’t keep up with Michigan’s terrific outside shooting.
 The Wolverines went 12 of 24 from 3-point range and Maryland was 4 of 19.